Safeguarding Policy and Procedure

 This policy applies to:

-• All employees, directors, trustees, volunteers, contractors, freelance artists and facilitators working on behalf of the BPT.
+● All employees, trustees, volunteers, contractors, freelance artists and facilitators working on behalf of the BPT.

 5. Definitions